 Everything said and done during mediation is kept confidential.
 Mediators are not permitted to disclose the discussions to the court, and they are only allowed to say whether or not the parties mediated in good faith and reached a settlement.
 A mediator cannot be required to testify in court unless both spouses sign an agreement allowing such disclosure.
 Under Tennessee law, all reports, documents, and other records provided by each spouse as part of mediation also remain privileged.

-If the parties have filed a Marital Dissolution Agreement, an Agreed Order or Final Judgement that addresses all contentious issues
+- If the parties have filed a Marital Dissolution Agreement, an Agreed Order or Final Judgment that addresses all contentious issues

 Divorce Mediation Process